 "When you are in business for a long time, you go through good times and bad times.
 When you go through bad times, you learn to control costs, satisfy customers better, satisfy employees better and become more transparent.
 Therefore, you build character in the company."

-DomeShelter Australia set out two years ago to actively ensure the impacts of the Australian mining cycles of the past were minimised by broadening our reach to the international market.
+DomeShelter Australia set out a number of years ago to actively ensure the impacts of the Australian mining cycles of the past were minimised by broadening our reach to the international market.

 Australian Mining Boom

 Most Australian business with exposure to the mining sector benefited greatly from the so-called mining booms of the past, and DomeShelter Australia was in that boat.
 However, the end of the boom proved challenging as sales decreased and our over reliance on the mining sector was exposed.